Tuesday, October 29, 2024

 But not today...

 Today, the Philippines has definitely changed into big supporters of the Internet and social media, which has its upside and down.
 We know the downside of this: fake news, digital addiction, the one-upmanship game to name a few.
 Now the upside--Filipinos have never been this vigilant to politics, and it's been a while since my generation was the new one.
-After us came the old millenials, young, millenials, and finally Gen Z.
+After us came the old Millennials, young, Millennials, and finally Gen Z.

 Gen Z, the generation that did not really see much of games done outdoors.
-Their youth was filled with the rising of bloggers, vloggers called influencers ,and things of this sort.
+Their youth was filled with the rising of bloggers, vloggers called influencers, and things of this sort.
 Now, as the Gen Z emerged, so did the strong liking and draw of Filipinos to the Internet.
 Nobody needs to buy newspaper to get the latest in the news nowadays.
 All you need is your mobile phone.
 Turn it on, and wait for the hearings to begin .

 Currently, it seems like many Filipinos have temporarily replaced all Netflix, HBO, Disney+, and the like for some bigger drama.
 These are the public hearings.
 Though the Senate has lost its rating to the lower house, it is still a show people watch from time to time.
 However, I have to say, the Quad Comm of the lower house has been able to bring out quite a number of explosives left and right: an expose' of an undersecretary of the Vice President on bribe money, a revelation of a former warden on higher positions being in authority over killings of three Chinese men in a prison cell, a blow-by-blow disclosure of a son of a mayor on a coercion of a PNP Chief for him to commit perjury, and finally, a Colonel's confession on the reward system of a former president.

-People find things strange today.
-There is quite a different scent of fairness happening.
-We do know that the current administration is no saint, but just like forces coming together to fight an even greater evil, the real opposition and the administration found a common enemy.
 The country, for its survival, is fighting a common enemy.
 The enemy that violated the rights of many.
-The enemy that stole the voice of many.
+The enemy that stole the voices of many.
 The enemy that chose not the country, The Philippines, for it to protect.
 The enemy that tried, or maybe somehow triumphed, selling the country to its enemy.

 Sunday, September 29, 2024